sakura1bgx/ComfyUI_FlipStreamViewer/README.md

 python build_sage.py
 ```

+## For Avoid OOE

+- The ComfyUI commandline option '--reserve-vram 2' may good, it will work as buffer.
+- Edit comfy code using try except pass around error points may practical for private use, but it may cause difficulty on update comfy.
+- FlipStreamSaveApiWorkflow, FlipStreamRunApiWorkflow, FlipStreamSetState, FlipStreamGet nodes are useful to separate workflow to avoid OOE, because comfy keeps cache on each workflow and the cache take up large memory.

 ## Workflow Examples

+These workflow are old.

 - **simple.json**: Customized a ComfyUI default workflow for FlipStreamViewer UI nodes.
 - **dmd2_lora.json**: Using DMD2 and some LoRA, only needs 5 steps to generate an image.